 Cybersecurity is important for any profit or non-profit organization, it matters for every business.
 But, for banks, they carry vital information about their customers, so the stakes are even higher.
 Financial institutions carry some very important data and criminals know it.
 So it becomes imperative for banks and financial institutions to have a robust cybersecurity system in place.
+The primary reason, importance of cybersecurity in banking transactions is to safeguard consumer assets.

 Earlier, it was limited to physical theft, then with the adoption of technology, the thefts appeared through computers, and now it’s not just a cyber attack, attackers hack the server directly to get hold of Personally identified Information (PII) of customers.